Skip to main content

 [order amount] x [transaction fee, %]

-Transaction fees are finalized and charged at the end of the billing period.
-If you have no successful sales or use a manual payment method (ala COD - cash on delivery), the transaction fees will be €0.
+Transaction fees are finalized and charged at the end of the billing period, or if the billing threshold is reached.
+If you have no successful sales or use a manual payment method like cash on delivery (COD), the transaction fees will be €0.
 If you have successful sales via Checkify's checkout, the minimal processable value of transaction fees is €0.50.
-For example, if the sum of the fees at the end of the billing period is €0.49, you will be charged €0.50.
+For example, if the sum of the fees at the end of the billing period is €0.49, the charged will be rounded to €0.50.

-NOTE: Once you switch to the customizable checkout, you will not need to pay transaction fees to the eComm (Shopify) platform, so you end up with fewer payment costs for your business.
+NOTE: Once you switch to the customizable checkout, you will not need to pay transaction fees to the eComm platform, so you end up with fewer costs for your business, which may be crucial for Shopify customers.
 The fees by Checkify are charged based on your online transactions completed using the custom checkout, not on your store’s revenue during the same period.

 Checkify has three pricing tiers.
 Each plan comes with a free trial period.